 Styling for the progress bar should follow accessibility guidelines.
 The styling demonstrated below should guide design decisions.

 A blue progress bar represents a process in progress.

 A red progress bar represents a process that has failed, and the accompanying the times-circle icon demonstrates the error that has occurred in the process.

-A green progress bar represents the successful completion of a process, and the accompanying the check-circle icon demonstrates the error that has occurred in the process.
+A green progress bar represents the successful completion of a process, and the accompanying check-circle icon demonstrates the error that has occurred in the process.

-Titles should clearly describe the process that is being measure.
+Titles should clearly describe the process that is being measured.
 Try to keep titles between 1 and 3 words.
 An example of a title could be “Downloading Your Application.”
 Insert in “Your Application” the application name.